 Out of the 14 BTAs where witness interview forms were applicable 5 of the 8 provided the witness interview forms but were not uploaded.
 And I know you said you had to go look for them, but, again, why are we not entering directly into EDPlan?

 MR. LOZANO: So, again, we re-trained at the beginning of this year to use the form in the platform.
 Some schools -- some of these initiated as a discipline incident and it may have been through the interview where they found out there was also a need for a threat assessment.
-So sometimes the initial incident didn't start as a threat assessment, so that's why they had witness statement forms that weren't generated through the threat assessment process because it didn't start as a threat assessment.
-And then when they did the interview with that student, they might have become aware of a threat so then they initiated a threat assessment, but you're not going to re-interview that same student twice because you already have that witness statement form from that student.
+So sometimes the initial incident didn't start as a threat assessment, so that's use when they deal with discipline incidents or may need a witness statement for whatever reason, that standard form is paper-based.